ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 FOSS and Linux enthusiast.
 Interested in Distributed Systems and ML.

-Simple man who strives to simplicity without sacrificing correctness.
+Simple man who strives for simplicity without sacrificing correctness.

-My goal in life is to be a key to goodness and leave behind a legacy of goodness.
+Goal in life is to be a key to goodness and leave behind a legacy of goodness.